Lectures on AKSZ Sigma Models for Physicists: Examples of AKSZ Sigma Models

-which is a BV formalism of nonabelian BF theory in two dimensions. } \end{example} \begin{example}[B Model.] {\rm Let $X$ be a Riemann surface and $M$ be a complex manifold.
-Let us consider a graded manifold $\calX = T[1]X$ and a QP manifold $\calM = T^*[1] T[1]M$ in Example \ref{ComplexStructure}.
-The QP manifold realizes the complex structure.
-The AKSZ construction in $n=1$ induces a TFT on $ \Map(T[1] X, T^*[1]T[1]M). $
+Let $X$ be a Riemann surface, and $M$ a complex manifold.
+Let us consider the supermanifold $\calX = T[1]X$ and the QP-manifold $\calM = T^*[1] T[1]M$ given in Example \ref{ComplexStructure}.
+This QP-manifold realizes a complex structure.
+The AKSZ construction for $n=1$ induces a TFT on $ \Map(T[1] X, T^*[1]T[1]M). $